jbush001/NyuziToolchain/README.md

 ## Building:
 * This requires a newer version of a compiler that supports c++11.
 Upgrade your host compiler if necessary.
-* cmake must be installed.
+* cmake 2.8.8 or newer must be installed.
 This is available for most Linux distros and can be installed automatically using the standard package manager (apt-get, yum, etc).
 Sources are available here:  http://www.cmake.org/

 Configure and build using the following commands
 <pre>